Downer

 Table Chart PROFILE FAQ

-Downer features high concentrations of group households, with a higher-than-average median household size
+Downer features high concentrations of group households, with a fairly typical median household size

-Family households account for 63.6% of all households, including 28.9% couples with children, 24.2% couples without children, and 8.9% single parent families.
-Non-family households make up the remaining 36.4%, with lone person households at 27.1% and group households comprising 9.3%.
-The median household size is 2.5 people, larger than the Australian Capital Territory average of 2.2.
+Family households constitute 63.6 percent of all households, including 28.9 percent couples with children, 24.2 percent couples without children, and 8.9 percent single parent families.
+Non-family households comprise the remaining 36.4 percent, with lone person households at 27.1 percent and group households making up 9.3 percent of the total.
+The median household size is 2.5 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households